 A judging panel of five craft and design professionals has reviewed the applications from eligible candidates and nine have been shortlisted to attend interviews in the RDS on May 29 & 30 where examples of their work will be shown to the panel.
 Shortlisted candidates: Adele Walsh, Alan Meredith, Ann McBride, Chloe Dowds, Laoise Carey, Pearl Reddington, Pierce Healy, Sarah Roseingrave, Sophie Kate Curran

 Róisín de Buitléar, Glass Artist (Chair)

 John Tynan, Head of Education, Training & Development, Design & Crafts Council of Ireland

 Siobhán Riordan, Managing Director, Alan Ardiff Jewellery

-The Awards will be presented at an invite only event in the RDS in late June.
+The Awards will be presented at an invite only event in the RDS on June 20.
 RDS Craft Awards winners will also have the opportunity show their work to the public on a free stand (value €2,000) at Gifted – The Contemporary Craft & Design Fair which will be held in the RDS December 5-9, 2018.

 See rules of entry to the 2018 RDS Craft Awards.

-The new RDS Craft Awards will be more aligned with the RDS Arts Work Programme and its goal of supporting artists to make the transition from emerging to professional practice.
-At €60,000, the RDS will double its direct investment in the Irish craft sector annually.
+The new RDS Craft Awards is aligned with the RDS Arts Work Programme and its goal of supporting artists to make the transition from emerging to professional practice.
+At €60,000, the RDS has doubled its direct support to Irish craft makers annually.